 What’s also noteworthy is that those cliff dwellings weren’t even built until the late 1190s.
 They were occupied for less than a hundred years before the people who built them headed south to what is now Arizona and New Mexico.

 Why did they build their homes in caves on the side of a mountain?
 Why did they leave?
 No one knows.

-When we arrived, Spruce Tree House, which was a short hike from Chapin Mesa Archaeological Museum and normally open, was closed due to falling rocks.
-We could look from afar, and like the bison in Wichita Mountains, I settled for capturing its beauty with my zoom lens.
+Spruce Tree House, which is a short hike from Chapin Mesa Archaeological Museum and normally open, was closed due to falling rocks, but you can see it from an overlook behind the museum.

 Visiting Mesa Verde National Park